jeremykendall/php-domain-parser/README.md

 The `Domain` getters method always return normalized value according to the domain status against the PSL rules.

-<p class="message-notice"><code>Domain::isValid</code> status depends on the PSL rules used.
-For the same domain, depending on the rules used a domain public suffix may be valid or not.</p>
+<p class="message-notice"><code>Domain::isKnown</code> status depends on the PSL rules used.
+For the same domain, depending on the rules used a domain public suffix may be known or not.</p>

 ~~~php
 <?php